-Beach users can discourage gulls and other birds from congregating on the beach by properly disposing of their fish (chop waste into small pieces and throw into fast moving out flowing water), pack out all waste, and use provided outhouses and dumpsters.
+Beach users can discourage gulls and other birds from congregating on beaches by properly disposing of their fish (chop waste into small pieces and throw into fast moving out flowing water), pack out all waste, and use provided outhouses and dumpsters.
 Pick up after your pets.
-Keep you and your family healthy by washing your hands after contacting river water, and before eating and drinking.
-Finally, stay up to date on current water quality conditions by visiting the ADEC Beach webpage.
+Do not discharge sewage from boats in harbors or nearshore.
+Lean about marine sanitation devices and how to properly manage swage on your boat.
+Keep you and your family healthy by washing your hands after contacting water, and before eating and drinking.
+Finally, stay up to date on current water quality conditions by visiting the DEC Beach webpage.